Mata (rapper): 2022–present: Legal accusations and marijuana legalization

 On 27 January 2022, he was arrested by police for possession of 1.5 grams of marijuana.
 He referred to the incident during Empik's Bestsellers 2021 gala, announcing that he would "fight" for the decriminalization of marijuana.
 On 21 April 2022, he and Young Leosia have released a single featuring three songs in support of the "#Fundacja420", which fights for the legalization of marijuana in Poland.

 On 27 May 2022, Mata released "Patoprohibicja (28.01.2022)", continuing the theme about marijuana and its legalization.
 On the single he also talks about his arrest on 28 January 2022 for possession of 1.5 grams of the drug.
 It samples the 2005 song "Policeman" by Jamal.

 On 23 May 2022, he played a concert on so-called "schodki" near Warsaw's Vistula.
 At the concert, he promised to play a second one the next day, which did not happen, because the police arrived at the concert.
 According to the police, Matczak violated the law on security at mass events, for which he faces up to eight years in prison.
 Matczak apologized the same day for the situation.

 On 13 July 2022, he published a statement declaring that he wanted to become president of Poland in 2040.
 He announced that by that time he would have released a total of 33 albums, the last in 2033, and would then devote seven years to higher education and apprenticeships in order to acquire the competencies important for the position already in the "New World" so that they would not be obsolete.
 He said he would like to legalize marijuana.
 On 14 July, during a concert in Wrocław as part of the Mata Tour, he admitted that the film was not entirely serious.

+On 21 November 2025, during a concert in Kraków, in one of the songs he performed, he stated that "even a pimp can" become president, referring to the incumbent president of Poland, Karol Nawrocki.